Let’s first quickly talk about…

-No. The fiancé visa process has changed recently and other than the applicant’s passport, copies of supporting documentation is perfectly fine.
+No. The fiancé visa process has changed recently and other than the applicant’s passport, copies of supporting documentation are perfectly fine.

 Is an immigration lawyer required?

-No. As long as you read the relevant fiancé visa requirements, you will be able to submit your own fiancé visa applicants just like thousands of other partners who process their own visa.
+No. As long as you read the relevant fiancé visa requirements, you will be able to submit your own fiancé visa application just like thousands of other partners who process their own visas.
 Be warned – there is quite a lot that you need to know!

 How can I submit the supporting documents?

-This is something that varies depending on the visa centre that you submit your application from.
-Normally, you are provided the option of uploading the documents or submitting the documents at either the overseas visa centre or a visa centre in the UK.
+This is something that varies depending on the visa centre that you submit your application.
+Normally, you are provided with the option of uploading the documents or submitting the documents at either the overseas visa centre or a visa centre in the UK.